-There is a proactive hand care program to assess and maintain the skin integrity of health care workers who perform frequent hand hygiene.^{47, 116, 118} A hand care protection program for health care workers is a key component for improving effective and safe hand hygiene practices to protect the health care worker and the patient from infections.
-If the skin integrity of a health care worker cannot be maintained, the health care worker is offered modified work that does not require frequent hand hygiene.47
+There is a proactive hand care program to assess and maintain the skin integrity of health care workers who perform frequent hand hygiene.
+A hand care protection program for health care workers is a key component for improving effective and safe hand hygiene practices to protect the health care worker and the patient from infections.
+If the skin integrity of a health care worker cannot be maintained, the health care worker is offered modified work that does not require frequent hand hygiene.
+The health care worker is offered modified work that does not require frequent hand hygiene.

-A hand care program includes^{116, 117}:
+A hand care program includes 116, 117: